cjphawes/multiple-choice-quiz/README.md

 #### Mistakes

-There were four mistakes were made while committing messages to Github.
+There were seven mistakes were made while committing messages to Github.

 - **20a1b29** - "remove validator testing and put on TESTING.md file"